Los Angeles Raiders

 The Los Angeles Raiders were a professional American football team of the National Football League (NFL).
 The Raiders played in Los Angeles from 1982 to 1994 before moving back to Oakland, California, where the team played from its inaugural 1960 season through 1981, and then again from 1995 to 2019.

 The team's first home game in Los Angeles was at the Los Angeles Memorial Coliseum on November 22, 1982, after a 57-day player strike.
 They played their last game as a Los Angeles–based team on December 24, 1994.
 During their tenure in Los Angeles, the Raiders won four Division titles (AFC West), and one Super Bowl championship: 1983 (XVIII).

-After both the Raiders and the Rams left Los Angeles after the 1994 season, Los Angeles was left without an NFL team until the 2016 season.
+After both the Raiders and the Rams left Los Angeles after the 1994 season, Los Angeles was left without an NFL team until the 2016 season when the Rams moved back to the city.

 History

 Start

 Before the 1980 season, Raiders owner Al Davis attempted unsuccessfully to have luxury boxes added to the Oakland Coliseum.
 On March 1, 1980, he signed a memorandum of agreement to move the Raiders from Oakland to Los Angeles.
 The move, which required three-fourths approval by league owners, was defeated 22–0 (with five owners abstaining).
 When Davis tried to move the team anyway, he was blocked by an injunction.
 In response, the Raiders not only became an active partner in an antitrust lawsuit filed by the Los Angeles Memorial Coliseum (who had recently lost the Los Angeles Rams to Anaheim), but filed an antitrust lawsuit of their own.
 After the first case was declared a mistrial, in May 1982 a second jury ruled in favor of Davis and the Los Angeles Coliseum, clearing the way for the move.
 The Raiders finally moved to Los Angeles for the 1982 season, playing their home games at the Los Angeles Memorial Coliseum.

 One major factor for Davis in moving to the Coliseum—despite its flaws as a football stadium—was his assumption that the NFL would eventually approve pay-per-view telecasts for its games; such a move would potentially have given the Raiders a virtual TV monopoly in Los Angeles, the nation's second-largest TV market.
 Davis also counted on being able to persuade the Los Angeles Coliseum Commission to renovate the facility, particularly by installing scores of luxury boxes.
 The UCLA Bruins moved their home to the Rose Bowl Stadium in response to the Raiders' arrival.

 The Los Angeles teams of the 1980s featured three future Hall of Famers—running back Marcus Allen, defensive lineman Howie Long, and cornerback Mike Haynes—and multisport sensation Bo Jackson, who excelled in both Major League Baseball (MLB) and the NFL as a running back.